thirdtruck/sweet-turnips/JOURNAL.md

 Yeah, moving the example world configuration out of `bitter.rs` and into `main.rs` was long overdue.
 Wishing I'd made that externally configurable a while ago, too.
 That would have saved me a lot of time waiting for builds to finish.
 In fact, let's do that now!
 It's high time I learned `serde` anyway.

 I'm learning more about `serde` and error handling today than I expected to.
 Might have been for the best that I never got around to setting up a config file within the game jam itself.

+Nope!
+I take it back.
+The time difference in loading a file vs. compiling is huge!
+Would have saved me of time _and_ **morale** during the jam.
+At least now I know how to do it next time!

+I _did_ go down a rabbit hole on custom error creation but at least I dug myself back up out of that and found a much simpler solution for now.